Portrait of an Elderly Man: Copies

-A forgery is held by Brooklyn Museum as part of the Michael Friedsam bequest.
-Now attributed as "After El Greco," X-ray examination revealed the oil on canvas work was painted over a cut-down piece of genuinely old canvas with modern paint that dissolves easily and shows no proper age cracks under microscopic analysis.
-The museum cannot deaccession this work due to bequest restrictions.
+A forgery is held by the Brooklyn Museum as part of the Michael Friedsam bequest, and is now attributed "After El Greco".
+X-ray examination revealed that the work was painted over a cut-down piece of genuinely old canvas; the paint is modern, dissolves easily, and shows no proper age cracks under microscopic analysis.
+The museum cannot deaccession the painting due to bequest restrictions.